 Chloe-Rose is an Immigration Lawyer and has done some youth advocacy work overseas.
 She loves meeting people from different parts of the world and is really inspired by the courage and strength of refugees.

 Eric is a firm believer in people.
-He graduated with a BSc in Psychology from the University of Auckland and is currently working as a Doctoral Scholarships Adviser at the University of Auckland.
-He is originally from Malaysia but has been living in New Zealand for the past 7 years.
+He graduated with a BSc in Psychology and is currently working as a HR Consultant at the University of Auckland.
+He is originally from Malaysia but has been living in New Zealand for the past 8 years.
 He enjoys travelling, running, and having deep meaningful conversations with people.
 He believes that education is the most powerful weapon for changing the world.

 Daughter of a former Cambodian refugee, Leanne has witnessed first-hand the difficulties of resettling to a foreign country.
 She therefore wishes to help other refugee background individuals overcome resettlement struggles and to empower them to reach their full potential.
 With a conjoint degree in Marketing and Public Relations, Leanne hopes to create and share stories that can impact meaningful change in the world.